atk14/ApiDataFetcher/README.md

 Licence
 -------

-DbMolePanel is free software distributed [under the terms of the MIT license](http://www.opensource.org/licenses/mit-license)
+ApiDataFetcher is free software distributed [under the terms of the MIT license](http://www.opensource.org/licenses/mit-license)